 The risks and benefits of electronic cigarettes are not fully known and are the subject of debate among health experts.
 Some advocate the potential of electronic cigarettes to reduce tobacco related harm, whereas others suggest their use will undermine efforts to denormalise tobacco smoking.

-The ACT Government is concerned to protect the progress made in the last few decades to encourage people not to smoke.
-In particular, the ACT Government wants to prevent the uptake of electronic cigarettes by non-smokers, including children and young people, and to protect non-users from exposure to electronic cigarette vapour.
+These measures are designed to prevent the uptake of electronic cigarettes by non-smokers, including children and young people, and to protect non-users from exposure to electronic cigarette vapour.

 There is insufficient evidence to conclude that electronic cigarettes are safe.
 The National Health and Medical Research Council (NHMRC) is currently funding Australian research into the safety of electronic cigarettes and their effectiveness in helping people to quit smoking.